asimgazi24/RespProcessing_RPV/README.md

 ## Description of Saved Variables
 ### Main Output
-physFeatures_beat: Struct that stores beat-by-beat feature arrays in each field, where each array is 2-D with times as first column and feature values in second<br/>
+`physFeatures_beat`: Struct that stores beat-by-beat feature arrays in each field, where each array is 2-D with times as first column and feature values in second<br/>
-physFeatures_HRV: Struct that stores windowed heart rate variability arrays in each field, where each array is 3-D with window start time as first column, window end time as second column, and feature value as third<br/>
+`physFeatures_HRV`: Struct that stores windowed heart rate variability arrays in each field, where each array is 3-D with window start time as first column, window end time as second column, and feature value as third<br/>
-physFeatures_resp: Struct that stores breath-by-breath feature arrays in each field, where each array is 2-D with times as first column and feature values in second<br/>
+`physFeatures_resp`: Struct that stores breath-by-breath feature arrays in each field, where each array is 2-D with times as first column and feature values in second<br/>
-physFeatures_RPV: Struct that stores windowed respiration pattern variability arrays in each field, where each array is 3-D with window start time as first column, window end time as second column, and feature value as third<br/>
+`physFeatures_RPV`: Struct that stores windowed respiration pattern variability arrays in each field, where each array is 3-D with window start time as first column, window end time as second column, and feature value as third<br/>
-subjectID: unique identifier given to this dataset (usually corresponding to a recording for a subject)<br/>
+`subjectID`: unique identifier given to this dataset (usually corresponding to a recording for a subject)<br/>

 ### Summary Arrays